Binary Jumbled Pattern Matching on Trees and Tree-Like Structures: Jumbled Pattern Matching on Trees

 As in the case of strings, the above lemma suggests an $O(n)$-size data structure: For every $i=1,\ldots,n$, store the minimum and maximum values $i_{min}$ and $i_{max}$ such that $(i,i_{min})$ and $(i,i_{max})$ appear in $T$.
 This way, upon query $(i,j)$, we can report in constant time whether $(i,j)$ appears in $T$ by checking if $i_{min} \le j \le i_{max}$.
 However, while $O(n^2)$ construction-time is trivial for strings (for every $i=0,\ldots,n$, slide a window of length $i$ through the text in $O(n)$ time) it is harder on trees.

 To obtain $O(n^2)$ construction time, we begin by converting our tree into a rooted binary tree.
 We arbitrarily root the tree $T$.
 To convert it to a binary tree, we duplicate each node with more than two children as follows: Let $v$ be a node with children $u_1, \ldots,u_k$, $k \geq 3$.
 We replace $v$ with $k-1$ new nodes $v_1,\ldots,v_{k-1}$, make $u_1$ and $u_2$ be the children of $v_1$, and make $v_{\ell-1}$ and $u_{\ell+1}$ be the children of $v_{\ell}$ for each $\ell=2,\ldots,k-1$.
-We call the nodes $v_2,\ldots,v_k$ \emph{dummy nodes}.
+If $v$ is not the root then we set the parent of $v_{k-1}$ to be the parent of $v$ (otherwise, $v_{k-1}$ is the root).
+The node $v_1$ gets the same color as the the node $v$.
+The other nodes $v_2,\ldots,v_k$ are called \emph{dummy nodes} and have no color.
 This procedure at most doubles the size of $T$.
-To avoid cumbersome notation, we henceforth use $T$ and $n$ to denote the resulting binary rooted tree and its number of nodes.
+To avoid cumbersome notation, we henceforth use $T$ and $n$ to denote the resulting rooted binary tree and its number of nodes respectively.
 For a node $v$, we let $T_v$ denote the subtree of $T$ rooted at $v$ (\emph{i.e.} the connected subgraph induced by $v$ and all its descendants).

 Next, in a bottom-up fashion, we compute for each node $v$ of $T$ an array $A_v$ of size $|T_v|+1$.
 The entry $A_v[i]$ will store the maximum number of black nodes that appear in a connected subgraph of size $i$ that includes $v$ and another $i-1$ nodes in $T_v$.
 Computing the minimum (rather than maximum) number of black nodes is done similarly.
 Throughout the execution, we also maintain a global array $A$ such that $A[i]$ stores the maximum $A_v[i]$ over all nodes $v$ considered so far.
 Notice that in the end of the execution, $A[i]$ holds the desired value $i_{max}$ since every connected subgraph of $T$ of size $i$ includes some node $v$ and $i-1$ nodes in $T_v$.